The Super Mario Galaxy Movie toys are available to pre-order, and they're absolutely egg-cellent

 There's still a few months to wait until it hits the big screen, but Super Mario Galaxy movie merch pre-orders have already landed, and Yoshi fans are eating good.

 As the upcoming Super Mario Galaxy Movie marks the first appearance of the cute green fella in the cinema universe (if you ignore that Super Mario Bros 1993 exists for a second), there's a lot of Yoshi toys to go around.
-The biggest showstopper of the set is undoubtedly the Hatchin' Yoshi Interactive Toy available for £59.99 (Smyths Toys), which takes inspiration from the popular Hatchimals line with a Super Mario twist.
+The biggest showstopper of the set is undoubtedly the Hatchin' Yoshi Interactive Toy available for $49.88 at Walmart or £59.99 (Smyths Toys), which takes inspiration from the popular Hatchimals line with a Super Mario twist.
 Just like the games, the interactive Yoshi can 'hatch' from his speckled egg, which can be later used as a display for everyone's favorite green dino.
+I can already see it becoming one of the best toys in 2026.

 The egg-cellent collectibles don't stop there.
-There's also a Yoshi Egg Playset and everything from new plushies of Mario and Luigi and Princess Peach, to action figures featuring Bowser Jr and Princess Rosalina.
-Retailers Walmart and Smyths Toys state Yoshi and friends are available from February 20.
+There's also a Yoshi Egg and Bowser Castle Playset and everything from new plushies of Mario and Luigi and Princess Peach, to action figures featuring Bowser Jr and Princess Rosalina.
+Yoshi and friends are launching on February 20 at retailers like Walmart and Smyths Toys.
 Meanwhile, you have plenty of time to start saving your coins for the adorable Hatchin' Yoshi as he's not expected to hatch until the same day as the upcoming movie on April 1, 2026.

 The Hatchin' Yoshi toy features a talking interactive Yoshi who will hatch from his very own egg.
 Once free, the adorable dino can say over 50 sounds and phrases, and can interact with sounds and movements like a cute Super Mario-themed Furby, but with less hair and cuter eyes.